![]() |

 There are special features attached to this style of

-or the painting which is done by the people living in the mountains.
+painting called Basohli .
+There is a style of painting known as Pahari painting, or the painting which is done by the people living in the mountains.
 Like the

 available colours.
 The colours are always vibrant.
 These artists mainly used